Baltimore judge: Charges against police in Gray case can go forward

 Williams said that point would best be settled in a misconduct proceeding, not in his courtroom.
 He said Mosby’s comments did not warrant dropping charges.

-“The motion is hereby dismissed,” he said before a courtroom nearly filled with reporters and spectators.
+“The motion is hereby dismissed,” he said before a courtroom nearly filled with reporters, lawyers and spectators.
+Mosby sat behind the prosecution table but did not take part in the proceedings.

 Lawyers for the officers had contended that Mosby had publicized evidence when she announced the charges.

-Williams also turned back the defense request for recusal that contended Mosby’s office had investigated the case and thus created a conflict of interest.
+Williams also turned back the defense request for recusal.
+It was headed by the contention that Mosby’s office had investigated the case and thus created a conflict of interest.

-Defense attorneys said Mosby could be called as a witness because she had targeted the street corner where Gray fled officers for heightened policing.
-Her office also must have had contacts with the medical examiner who had ruled Gray’s death a homicide, they said.

-They also called for her to step aside because her husband is a city councilman for the district where Gray died and she had links to the lawyer for Gray’s family.
-Williams rejected all those arguments.

 Gray was arrested on April 12 after a foot chase in crime-ridden West Baltimore.
 He was bundled into a police transport van while in handcuffs and shackles and was not seat-belted.